claucece/Anonymous-Credentials-Meeting/index.md

 * Privacy Pass: its status and related ideas
 * Other use cases for anonymous credentials
 * Adding metadata to anonymous credentials
-* External verifiability of anonymous credentials.
+* External verifiability of anonymous credentials

 # Registration